thedynamiclinker/sudocode/bin/babel.md

 0: Many uncivilized peoples gave their linkers uncivilized names, like IEWFETCH and ntdll.dll.

-1: Why do I feel like you're not completely making this up.
+1: Why do I feel like you're not completely making this up?

 0: Though it was called by many names, the disparate names and manifestations of `ld` all referred to the same aspiration, the same idea within the people.
 It is for this reason that we use the term L||D.